rafelafrance/nitfix/README.md

 # Installation

 You will need to have Python3 installed, as well as pip, a package manager for python.
-Beyond these, it is easiest to handle dependencies by setting up a virtual environment, which is a contained workspace with internally installed python libraries.
-Run the following code in what you intend to be your working directory:
+Run the following code:

 ```
 git clone https://github.com/rafelafrance/nitfix.git